Forestjylee/forest_3d_scanner/README.md

 ### 2.1.Config parameters

 In the online.py, you can see a class named `RealsenseRecorder`.
-Now, I am gonna explain some important parameter when you initialize it.
+Now, I am gonna explain some important parameters when you initialize it.

 ```python
 def __init__(self, end, output_folder=None, voxel_size=0.0025,